 When the automatic doors open for Rene Crins, a smiling Andreas Kloss comes over to greet his customer.
 They bump fists like footballers do.
 They tease each other about how they look, their age, about the time that has passed without leaving so much as a trace.
 The two exchange joke after joke, laughing their way through the building as they head to Andreas Kloss’ office.

-Andreas Kloss is a product line manager for catalogues at Mohn Media.
+Andreas Kloss is Head of Market Segment catalogues at Mohn Media.
 He has a very close relationship with his customers.
 This has always been the case, but things used to be a lot more simple in the past.
 “We had the machinery and the customers had the products.
 That was it,” Kloss remembers.
 “You just have to say when the machine was free.
 The result was always the catalogue.
 The only question was how many they wanted,” laughs the expert, shaking his head.
 “Nowadays the competition has changed completely.
 It’s extremely dynamic and people increasingly want to be able to customise their printing – you can’t just rely on your fleet of machines and hope that will be enough.
 It’s about keeping wastage to a minimum.
 And that only works if we are familiar with our customer’s customers.
 We can only get to know them if we sit down together and discuss their needs.”

 Nowadays the competition has changed completely.
 People increasingly want to be able to customise their printing.